 assignments.
 Hitting enter will open up the new file while ctrl+enter will silently create the necessary files and folders in the path.

 You can also create folders here just by ending with a

 Starting up everyone’s project before class

 By default, projects have an idle time of 24 hours before they spin down and need to be restarted.
 However, it may be handy to start everyone’s project before a class or presentation so that they are all “hot loaded”.

-You can easily do this from your course manager: first, make sure you are in your course settings and not your project settings.
+You can easily do this from your course manager: first, open the course configuration tab:

 Then scroll down to find and click on the

 Every time you open a Jupyter notebook or a Sage Worksheet, its state is stored in memory.
 This can become quite costly if you open multiple files one after the other (e.g. when you are marking your students’ work).

 To solve this, you can stop every instance using the stop button (for both Jupyter notebooks and Sage worksheets) once you are done with your marking.

 Alternatively, you can restart the entire project, which will clean everything.
 You just need to go to your project settings and click on Restart project.